2moe/sinlog-gem/docs/Readme.md

 ### Other Logger Methods

-In addition to `.reopen` and `.level`, we can also call other methods from Ruby's standard library logger on `Sinlog.instance.logger`.
+In addition to `.reopen` and `.level`, we can also call other methods from Ruby's standard library logger on `Sinlog.logger`.

 ### Notes

-Sinlog uses the Singleton pattern, meaning the entire program will share the same instance (logger).
+`Sinlog::Logger` uses the Singleton pattern, meaning the entire program will share the same instance (logger).

-Modifying Sinlog in class A of the same program will affect Sinlog in class B.
+Modifying `Sinlog.logger` (a.k.a. `Sinlog::Logger.instance.logger`) in class A of the same program will affect Sinlog in class B.

 ## Side Note